-The Master of Arts in Digital Technologies in Teaching and Learning (DTTL) optimizes innovative technology and real world connections to prepare instructional leaders and technology professionals who envision the future of education and learning.
+The Master of Arts in Digital Technologies for Teaching and Learning (DTTL) optimizes innovative technology and real world connections to prepare instructional leaders and technology professionals who envision the future of education and learning.

 interactive information resources.
 The 30-credit DTTL program is available on campus and online and seeks to develop understanding, innovative techniques, and insight through a combination of pedagogy, skill, thought, and leadership theory in the fast changing field of technology-enhanced learning.
 View the DTTL Curriculum.

 Students in our program may be:

 - Teachers who wish to integrate technologies into the curriculum

 - Software developers specializing in education